kutuluk/loglevel-plugin-prefix/README.md

 };
 ```

 Plugin formats the prefix using **template** option as a printf-like format.
 The **template** is a string containing zero or more placeholder tokens.
 Each placeholder token is replaced with the value from loglevel messages parameters.
 Supported placeholders are:

-- %t - timestamp of message
+- `%t` - timestamp of message
-- %l - level of message
+- `%l` - level of message
-- %n - name of logger
+- `%n` - name of logger

-The **timestampFormatter**, **levelFormatter** and **nameFormatter** is a functions for formatting corresponding values
+The **timestampFormatter**, **levelFormatter** and **nameFormatter** is a functions for formatting corresponding values.

 Alternatively, you can use **format** option.
 This is a function with two arguments (level and logger), which should return a prefix string.
 If the format option is present, the other options are ignored.